wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 And it came to pass, on the twenty-third day of the same month, in which Perry conquered the fleet of Britain,

-5 That Harrison, the chief captain, began to march the host of Columbia against the strong hold of Maiden, and captured a town called Amherstburg, nigh there unto.
+5 That Harrison, the chief captain, began to march the host of Columbia against the strong hold of Maiden, and captured a town called Amherstburg, nigh thereunto.

 6 Now Proctor was the chief captain of the savages and servants of the king.